 Exclusion of the Presumed IPI Credit from the PIS/COFINS base

-In yet another important judgment on tax issues that took place in December 2023, the Plenary of the Federal Supreme Court (“STF”), when analyzing General Repercussion Theme No. 504, understood that the Presumed IPI Credit, arising from the acquisition of inputs for the manufacture of products intended for export, must be excluded from the base […]
+In another important trial on tax issues that took place in December 2023, the Plenary of the Federal Supreme Court (“STF”), when analyzing General Repercussion Theme No. 504, understood that the Presumed IPI Credit, arising from the acquisition of inputs for the manufacture of products destined for export, must be excluded from the base […]

 STF allows termination of small value tax foreclosure

-Last Wednesday, the Plenary of the Federal Supreme Court (“STF”), when judging the General Repercussion Theme No. 1,184, decided that low-value Tax Executions may be extinguished, if so desired by the Federative Entity (Union, States or Municipalities) that understands the lack of interest in acting or continuing with such small-value Executions […]
+Last Wednesday, the Plenary of the Federal Supreme Court (“STF”), when judging the General Repercussion Theme No. 1,184, decided that Tax Executions of low value can be extinguished, if so desired by the Federated Entity (Union, States or Municipalities) that understands the lack of interest in acting or continuing with such small Executions […]

 STJ excludes ICMS-ST from the PIS and COFINS calculation bases

-In November, the Supreme Federal Court (“STF”) heard ADIs 7,066, 7,070 and 7,078, discussing the correct time at which the States could have charged ICMS-Difal.
-The issue was known to taxpayers, many of whom appealed to the Judiciary to avoid charging the tax […]
+In November, the Supreme Federal Court (STF) heard ADIs 7,066, 7,070, and 7,078, which discussed the correct timing for states to collect ICMS-Difal.
+The issue was well-known among taxpayers, many of whom appealed to the courts to avoid collection of the tax […]

 STJ excludes ICMS-ST from the PIS and COFINS bases